 |Card||Late Fee||Returned Payment Fee|

-These are both charge cards, so they don’t have interest rates.
+These are both charge cards, so they don’t have traditional interest rates.
 This means you’ll be saving money compared to someone carrying a balance from month to month, but you’ll need to pay off the entire card in full every month.

 As you can see above, the main difference here is the annual fee.
-You’ll pay almost twice as much for the Gold card, so be sure you’ll earn enough points each year to make the fee worthwhile.
+You’ll pay almost more than twice as much for the Gold card, so be sure you’ll earn enough points each year to make the fee worthwhile.

 These cards both have no pre-set spending limit, but this doesn’t mean you can spend as much as you want.
 You’ll be given a spending limit when you’re approved, and this limit will be adjusted over time depending on your usage and credit history (either increasing or decreasing).